-The Greater Edmonton Animal Rescue Society (GEARS) will open Sheltered Paws on Saturday, October 1, 2022 with plans to operate for one year as part of Strathcona County's cat shelter pilot initiative.
+The Greater Edmonton Animal Rescue Society (GEARS) Sheltered Paws opened on Saturday, October 1, 2022 with plans to operate for one year as part of Strathcona County's cat shelter pilot initiative.

 The cat shelter, located near the County’s western edge at 2157 87 Ave.
-NW, will care for cats that are abandoned or in distress, seeking to return them to their original owner or permanently rehome them.
+NW, will care for cats that are abandoned or in distress, seeking to return them to their original owner or to permanently re-home them.

 Strathcona County Council launched the cat shelter pilot initiative earlier this year, after community members identified abandoned cats as an ongoing issue in the community.
 Council invited non-profit animal rescue organizations to apply to run the shelter, and selected GEARS as the successful project partner.

 The County invested $100,000 to support start-up costs for GEARS Sheltered Paws.
 GEARS will gather data on their day-to-day operations and share a report to inform Council’s decision on the feasibility of a permanent cat shelter.

 Residents are expected to be responsible for their pet.